sreault/Final-Project-R-SDM/README.md

 ```
 ![](images/map10.png)

 In this map, values above zero indicate an increase is habitat suitability, and values belw zero indicate a decrease in habitat suitability.
-Therefore, our study area presents a decent amount of increasing suitability for guinea pigs, with smaller regions of slight decrease.
+Therefore, our study area presents some increasing suitability for guinea pigs, with smaller regions of slight decrease.
+Generally, it appears that the suitability will remain stable.

 And that's all!
 I hope you enjoyed this tutorial :)